DevExpress/devextreme-documentation/concepts/05 UI Components/FileManager/10 Bind to File Systems/10 Object File System.md

-The FileManager UI component provides the Object file system provider to manage files and folders in an in-memory array of JSON objects.
+The FileManager UI component provides the Object file system provider to manage files and directories in an in-memory array of JSON objects.

 ![FileManager - Hierarchical Data Structure](/images/FileManager/array-file-system-provider.png)